Admissions FAQ

 Can I transfer credits from another school?

 If you are applying to transfer from another ABA-accredited law school after successfully completing your first year of study, it is possible to receive credit for your previous JD coursework.
 For more information, please review our section on transfer students.
-No credit will be awarded toward the JD for any coursework completed prior to matriculating at an ABA-accredited law school.
+No advanced credit may be awarded toward the JD for any prior coursework or experience outside of the established transfer application process.